SuperThunder/Mbed-OS6-Sanity-Guide/README.md

 There is also the lure of using shared memory: Global variables, pointers to a shared memory region, etc. You need the make sure writes are atomic (the whole value is written or nothing at all is written) and reads are atomic (you don't read some fraction of an old value and some fraction of a new value, eg 200 lines of an old image frame and 280 of a new frame).
 This could be ensured with thread synchronization primitives discussed next.

-In the very simple case of one thread writing to a 32 bit value and another thread reading the value, then synchronization is not strictly required since Cortex-M is doing 32 bit loads/stores.
+In the very simple case of one thread writing to a 32 bit value and another thread reading the value, then synchronization is not strictly required since ARM Cortex-M does 32 bit loads/stores.

 ## 5: Mbed RTOS basics: Thread Synchronization and Safety
-Similar to sharing information is synchronizing the execution of threads according to some desired sequence of events.
+Related to sharing information is synchronizing the execution of threads according to some desired sequence of events.
 - [Mutex](https://os.mbed.com/docs/mbed-os/v6.15/apis/mutex.html) (Binary semaphore): A way to guard some kind of resource against more than one thread accessing it at a time.
 For example, Mbed uses a mutex to prevent conflicting access to an SPI bus.
 - [ConditionVariable](https://os.mbed.com/docs/mbed-os/v6.15/apis/rtos-apis.html): Mutex with extra protection against race conditions that can be triggered when using it to wait for a condition to change.
 It is used for one thread to notify one or more other threads about something.
 The other threads can wait to be notified.
 For example, a consumer thread can sleep until the producer has finished producing.
 - [EventFlags](https://os.mbed.com/docs/mbed-os/v6.15/apis/eventflags.html): If you want to have a way of notifying other threads about an event(s) happening (as defined by one of 31 bits in a 32 bit number).
 Some discussion [here](https://forums.mbed.com/t/how-to-use-multiple-flags-for-intra-thread-signaling/16115/4) and [here](https://os.mbed.com/questions/87206/EventFlags-behaviour/).